JetBrains/teamcity-documentation/topics/build-agent-configuration.md

 <note>

 Make sure that the file is writable for the build agent process itself.
-For example, the file is updated to store its authorization token that is generated on the server\-side.
+For example, the file is updated to store its authorization token that is generated on the server-side.
 </note>

 If the `name` property is not specified, the server will generate a build agent name automatically.
 By default, this name will be created from the build agent's host name.